Introduction to Cookie in PHP

 Working of Cookies in PHP

 A cookie is used to specify the identity of a user.
-It helps to specify the user.
-A cookie in php has wide uses like it can be used to store user preference etc so as to modify user experiences.
+Thus, it helps to specify the user.
+A cookie in php has wide uses like it can store user preference, etc., to modify user experiences.

 Management of Cookies